jxiw/MambaInLlama/README.md

 messages = [[
     {
         "role": "system",
-        "content": "You are a friendly chatbot who always responds in the style of a theoretical physicist.", },
+        "content": "You are a friendly chatbot who always responds in the style of a physicist.", },
     {
         "role": "user",